-For shipborne barges the mooring arrangement shall comply with the requirements of Section 4, Part III "Equipment, Arrangements and Outfit" of the Rules for the Classification and Construction of Inland Navigation Ships (for European Inland Waterways).
+For shipborne barges the mooring arrangement shall comply with the requirements of Section 4 of Part III "Equipment, Arrangements and Outfit" of the Rules for the Classification and Construction of Inland Navigation Ships (for European Inland Waterways).

-For shipboard fittings not selected from an industry standard accepted (approved) by the Register, the corrosion addition t_c and the wear allowance t_w , given in 4.3.5, respectively, shall be considered.
+For shipboard fittings not selected from an industry standard accepted (approved) by the Register, the corrosion addition $t_c$ and the wear allowance $t_w$ , given in 4.3.5, respectively, shall be considered.

 The requirements of this Section for selection of mooring arrangement do not apply to oil tankers of 150 m in length and above as well as bulk carriers of 90 m in length and above, contracted for construction on or after 1 July 2015, but before 1 January 2022.
-The requirements for mooring lines and mooring arrangements of the said ships are regulated by the IACS Common Structural Rules.
+The requirements for mooring lines and mooring arrangements of the said ships are regulated by the Common Structural Rules.

 - 4.1.2 For all ships other than fishing vessels, the number, length and minimum breaking strength of mooring lines shall be as recommended values given in Table 3.1.3-1, and for fishing values in Table 3.1.3-2.
-For fishing vessels, when Equipment Number exceeds 720, the number, length and minimum breaking strength of mooring lines, given as recommended values, shall be selected from Table 3.1.3-1 based on Equipment Number determined in compliance with 3.2. - 4.1.3 For ships with Equipment Number EN of less than or equal to 2000 and having the ratio A/EN more than 0,9, the following number of mooring lines shall be added to the number of mooring lines as given by Table 3.1.3-1:
+For fishing vessels, when Equipment Number exceeds 720, the number, length and minimum breaking strength of mooring lines, given as recommended values, shall be selected from Table 3.1.3-1 based on Equipment Number determined in compliance with 3.2. - 4.1.3 For ships with $EN \le 2000$ and having the ratio A/EN > 0.9, the following number of lines shall be added to the number of mooring lines as given by Table 3.1.3-1:

 '''

-one line where 0.9 < A/EN \le 1.1; two lines where 1.1 < A/EN \le 1.2; three lines where A/EN > 1.2
+one line where 0.9 < A/EN \le 1.1;

+two lines where 1.1 < A/EN \le 1.2;

+three lines where A/EN > 1.2

 '''

-where EN and A = Equipment Number and side-projected area, respectively, specified in 3.2.
+where EN and A = Equipment Number and side-projected area (windage area), respectively, specified under 3.2.